kubernetes-sigs/kubespray/docs/ansible.md

 ## Bastion host

-If you prefer to not make your nodes publicly accessible (nodes with private IPs only), you can use a so called *bastion* host to connect to your nodes.
+If you prefer to not make your nodes publicly accessible (nodes with private IPs only), you can use a so-called _bastion_ host to connect to your nodes.
 To specify and use a bastion, simply add a line to your inventory, where you have to replace x.x.x.x with the public IP of the bastion host.